 Where there are world-class waves, fantastic accommodations are never far away.
 Sat on the top of a hill with incredible panoramic views, the stunning architecture of the Surf Lodge has been designed to emphasize the constant connection with nature.
 Surf Lodge Punta de Lobos is less surf camp and more design jewel, fitting perfectly into its setting.

 Lapoint Surf Camp, Norway

-Located in Lofoten, Lapoint Surf Camp is certainly not short on scenery: think rugged mountains plunging down to crystal clear fjords, waves breaking onto eerily deserted beaches, and fir trees silhouetted against the bright lights of the aurora at night… The camp is in Stadt, an isolated outpost with no phone reception and no nearby shops, but despite that it has no shortage of amenities: post surf you can relax and socialise in the TV room or wood-fired hot tub, and there’s even a skate ramp if the waves haven’t tired you out.
+Located in Lofoten, Lapoint Surf Camp is certainly not short on scenery: think rugged mountains plunging down to crystal clear fjords, waves breaking onto eerily deserted beaches, and fir trees silhouetted against the bright lights of the aurora at night.
+The camp is in Stadt, an isolated outpost with no phone reception and no nearby shops, but despite that, it has no shortage of amenities: post-surf you can relax and socialize in the TV room or wood-fired hot tub, and there's even a skate ramp if the waves haven't tired you out.

 Winter water temperature: 4-8°C

-Ireland is a very underrated surf destination, receiving nowhere near the sort of recognition that France, Spain and Portugal get.
-Despite the fact that its coast is exposed to and receives exactly the same swells, the cold water tends to keep the crowds away… Ireland has world class waves, although not everyone knows it – get in before the secret gets out!
+Ireland is (still) and underrated surf destination, receiving nowhere near the sort of recognition that France, Spain, and Portugal get, even though its coast receives exactly the same swells.
+But, the cold water seems to keep the crowds away… Get amongst it while the secret lasts.